15 Afrocentric Wall Art Ideas for a Modern Living Room

 The fabric format adds texture and warmth that a framed print cannot replicate — it moves gently, catches light differently, and feels genuinely handcrafted.
 The wooden rod hanging system means no frame is needed.

-Styling tip: Hang on a warm-toned wall — terracotta, ochre, or warm white — where the deep browns and golds can really sing.
+Styling tip: hang on a warm-toned wall — terracotta, ochre, or warm white — where the deep browns and golds can really sing.
 A wooden shelf below with small sculptural objects completes the look.

 15. Afro-Bohemian Mixed Media Wall